hasauino/rrt_exploration/README.md

  - ```filtered_points``` ([PointArray](https://github.com/hasauino/rrt_exploration/blob/master/msg/PointArray.msg)): All the filtered points are sent as an array of points to the assigner node on this topic.

 ### 4.5.
 Assigner
+This node recieve target exploration goals, which are the filtered frontier points published by the filter node, and commands the robots accordingly.
+The assigner node commands the robots through the ```move_base_node```.
+This is why you have bring up the navigation stack on your robots.

+#### 4.5.1.
+Parameters
+- ```~map_topic``` (string, default: "/robot_1/map"): This parameter defines the topic name on which the node will recieve the map.
+In the single robot case, this topic should be set to the map topic of the robot.
+In the multi-robot case, this topic must be set to global merged map.